 As with [HCB], in most cases the vulnerability can be avoided by using library classes, such as std::vector, which provides a copy assignment operator that adjusts the size of the target to fit the object being copied.

 If for some reason this is not acceptable, C++ has access to the C library functions memcpy and memmove.
 Both simply copy memory and no checks are made as to whether the destination area is large enough to accommodate the amount of data being copied.
 It is assumed that the calling routine or programmer has ensured that adequate space has been provided in the destination.
 Problems can arise when the destination buffer is too small to receive the amount of data being copied.

+In general, placing C-types (such as arrays) in containers lets the implementer create whole array operations that can eliminate the errors discussed in Part 1, clause 6.10.

 6.10.2 Guidance to language users